 Our mass tort team will stay in regular contact with you to keep you updated every step of the way, and you can always call me if you want to check in or have questions.

 Q: My hernia mesh failed and I had a revision surgery.
 Do I have a viable case?

 A: Once an intake is completed with our firm, and a case is accepted, it’s only in the preliminary investigation stages.

-Until we have obtained medical records from your original surgery and any revision surgeries – including obtaining information about the manufacturer of the hernia mesh product used for your repair- it is difficult to make any solid determinations on whether or not you have a viable claim.
+Until we have obtained medical records from the original surgery and any revision surgeries – including obtaining information about the manufacturer of the hernia mesh product implanted- it is difficult to make any solid determinations about whether or not a client has a viable claim.